 Are Pink Sheets and OTC the Same?

-Pink sheet stocks and OTC or over the counter loosely refer to the same thing: Trades that take place outside of the traditional stock exchanges.
+The terms pink sheet stocks, and OTC or over the counter, loosely refer to the same thing: Trades that take place outside of the traditional stock exchanges.
 The company OTC Markets provides quotes for companies listed on the pink sheets, as well as the OTCQX and the OTCQB trading marketplaces.

 The OTCQX allows for trading of companies that are not listed on traditional exchanges but still subject to SEC rules.
 The OTCQB includes emerging companies with a stock price of at least a penny that are not in bankruptcy, have a minimum of 50 beneficial shareholders who each own 100 shares, and annually confirm that information is up to date.
 Of the three, the pink sheet OTC marketplace has the fewest financial reporting requirements.

 There are also companies that adopt regulatory and reporting standards to list with the Over the Counter Bulletin Board (OTCBB) system.
-This is another electronic stock quote system that displays stock prices for securities not listed on a national exchange.
-Since this requires regulation you wouldn’t find pink sheet stocks listed here.
+This was another electronic stock quote system that displays stock prices for securities not listed on a national exchange.
+It had regulation requirements, which means pink sheet stocks wouldn’t be listed, but has ceased operations.

 Are Pink Sheets and Stocks the Same?